 Whether you are a home user or a Network Administrator, there are applications that may not be compatible with your computing environment.
 Dual booting lets you test all the applications you are using in a separate installation.
 One of your older games or ERP systems may not work with a new operating system and the only way to find out is to test the application in the new environment.
 A quick dual boot of your computer lets you make sure everything works in both environments before wiping out the old system completely.

 A dual boot situation is an idealistic approach to using one computer with multiple users.
 If you only have one computer and you need to share it with somebody else, dual booting is the perfect solution.
 Maybe you have to share your computer with your spouse and you don't want them to be able to see what have been doing.
 Possibly, you have to share your computer with your kids and you don't want to infect your system with all of the garbage they will install.
 Dual booting is the perfect solution.

 This may be a good enough reason to dual boot a computer for some people.
 I once had four different operating systems on one computer, because I could.
 You may just want to show off your geek status and see how many different operating systems you can stuff into one computer.

 Acronis Disk Director 12 helps you manage your gigabytes of data fast and efficiently.
 Whether you need to upgrade your hard drive or dual boot your computer with different operating systems, the Disk Director is the tool to make any byte management task faster and easier than ever before.
-Check our review of the Disk Director to see this tool in action.
-See some of the new features of Disk Director 12.
+Check our reviews of the Disk Director to see this tool in action.